 If you're looking for a PayPal alternative, a nice example is Wise Business.
 With great fees and low exchange rates, it allows you to both send and receive payments and hold your money in multiple currencies.
 Plus, with Wise Business, you can do the following:

-- Get bank details for different countries and get paid like a local – using a single account.
+- Get account details for different countries and get paid like a local – all in one place.

 - Pay up to 1,000 people without crazy fees.